testofthings/toolsaf/README.md

 ## Getting Started with TDSAF
 At the moment there is no _PyPi_ package for TDSAF, so it must be installed manually.
-Here's how to do that.
+Here's how to do that:

 First, clone this repository.
 ```shell